Updated: Jul 22

 When we first started raising birds I got the feed that was available.
 Even though it was labeled organic it was not non-GMO.
 Since then I have found a local business which grows a lot of their own grains and also mixes their own feed blends with non gmo grains.
 The broiler (meat bird) food they carry is non-GMO!
 So not only is it cheaper per bird, but the quality of food has significantly gone up in what they are getting to eat.

-Fermenting also breaks down the food creating new vitamins that would not normally have been there like the B vitamins. so you are gaining also in nutrient content.
+Fermenting also breaks down the food releasing locked vitamins and enzymes that would not normally have been there like the B vitamins. so, you are gaining also in nutrient content.

 To ferment remember you need to play with the ratio of water to grain.
 Here is how to do it.
-Put in your dry feed (mash or pellet) into a container and add water to cover.
-In most that I read it was a 1 ( food) :3 ( water) ratio.
-Stir it in well, cover your container with a cover of sorts that wont seal it, but will keep flies out.
-You can also add a little apple cider vinegar to the bucket to help inoculate the bucket.
+Put in your dry feed (mash is better over pellet in my opinion) into a container and add water to cover.
+In most that I read it was a 1-part food :3 parts water ratio.
+Stir it in well, cover your container with a cover of sorts that won't seal it, but will keep flies out.
+This ratio will vary depending on the type of food you use.
+For instance, the water content for saturation will be different in milled grains verses pellet.
+You need to do your own ratio, using the grain you normally use.
+The idea is to have enough water that it barely covers the food with water after the soaking and fermenting takes place.
+You can also add a little apple cider vinegar to the bucket to help innoculate the bucket with a ferment starter.
 Apple cider vinegar also gives extra good vitamins to the chickens, but it is not necessary.
-That is it, you can strain and feed or just give it all to them.
+That is it, you can scoop and feed it right to them.
 If you do strain save the water for your next bucket as it will help it start fermenting immediately.
-Over time we have figured out the exact ration using our nirmal feed so that by the time the water is all absorbed it is the consistency we want.
+Over time we have figured out the exact ration using our normal feed so that by the time the water is all absorbed it is the consistency we want.
 We like it so it is fully saturated, but not watery or ”solid”.